 Our group conducts interdisciplinary research on coastal hydrodynamics and its interactions with the natural environment, and vulnerabilities of coastal infrastructure to coastal hazards under changing climate and sea level rise.
 Current research interests include interactions between waves, sediments, and aquatic vegetation, and storm surge, and recurrent flooding of coastal infrastructure.
-We mainly use computational models and field observations.
-Our research has been funded by NSF, NOAA, DOT, VDOT, local agencies, and private sector.
+We mainly use computational models and field observations in our research which has so far been sponsored by NSF, NOAA, NASA, DOT, VDOT, local agencies, and private sector.

 NEWS